jendter/survata-ios-public-sdk/README.md

     @IBOutlet weak var scoreButton: UIButton!
 ```
 ### Step 2
 Then, I used the function "createSurvey()" to create the survey.
 Initialize it with the property publisherId.
+It also checks if the survey is available.

 ```swift
 func createSurvey() {